 Direction

-From the station forecourt, follow Bahnhofstraße on the right and turn left into Käte-Strobel-Straße.
-After crossing Willy-Brandt-Platz, stay on Badstraße and Hadermühle and walk through Wöhrder Wiese to the bank of the Pegnitz.
-On the right, behind the Wies`n beer garden, you will already see the entrance to the sensory trail.
+From the station forecourt, follow Bahnhofstraße to the right and turn left into Käte-Strobel-Straße.
+After crossing Willy-Brandt-Platz, stay on Badstraße and Hadermühle and walk through Wöhrder Wiese to the banks of the Pegnitz.
+On the right behind the Wies'n beer garden you will see the entrance to the sensory trail.

 Field of experience for the development of the senses

-Marvel, explore and experience: This is the motto of the field of experience for the development of the senses.
-The action trail opens every year in May on the Wöhrder Wiese to the east of Nuremberg's Old Town.
-Until mid-September, young and old alike can give their senses free rein and explore the world analogue and outside.
+Marvel, explore and experience: That is the motto of the field of experience for developing the senses.
+The activity trail opens every year in May on the Wöhrder Wiese to the east of Nuremberg's Old Town.
+Until mid-September, young and old alike can give free rein to their senses and explore the world both analogue and outdoors.
 How do you make a stone sound just by rubbing it?
 What melodies can be played on a dendrophone?
-How do you make a large balance disc "float"?
+How do you get a large balance disc to "float"?
 Numerous stations make you want to try things out.
-On warm summer days, little ones in particular will enjoy the refreshing water experiences on site, where they can fight a shower duel or drive a scoop wheel.
+On warm summer days, younger explorers in particular will enjoy the refreshing water experiences on site, where they can fight a shower duel or drive a scoop wheel.

-The sensory trail also has a lot to offer for the eyes: discs whose rotation changes our view of the environment, colours that are suddenly no longer so easy to name.
-Those who like to try things out can let themselves be surprised.
-New since summer 2021 is the wheelchair swing.
-Visitors in wheelchairs can enjoy this special physical experience on the Experience Field.
+The sensory trail also offers plenty for the eyes: discs whose rotation changes our view of the environment, colours that are suddenly no longer so easy to name.
+Those who like to try things out can be surprised.
+Visitors in wheelchairs can enjoy this special physical experience on the wheelchair swing.

-The Experience Field was held for the first time in 1989.
-At that time it was a one-off guest event, but seven years later it returned to Nuremberg and has become a popular annual event highlight, especially for families.
+The Field of Experience was first held in 1989.
+Back then, it was a one-off guest event, but it returned to Nuremberg seven years later and has become a popular annual event highlight, especially for families.

-For private visitors, the course is open with online registration at weekends and during holidays.
-On school days it is reserved for groups.
+The course is open to private visitors with online registration at weekends and during school holidays.
+It is reserved for groups on school days.

-You can find the current opening hours and registration conditions at: www.nuernberg.de/internet/kuf_kultur/erfahrungsfeld.html
+The current opening times and registration conditions can be found at: www.nuernberg.de/internet/kuf_kultur/erfahrungsfeld.html

 Johann-Soergel-Weg